What Geysers and Hot Springs includes

 Students can compare geysers to a pot of boiling water.
 Geysers exist in volcanic areas where pressure increases and water boils.
 If you cover a pot of water with a lid and turn up the heat, the water will start to boil.
 Eventually, the pressure will increase to a point where the lid blows off the pot.
 This is exactly what happens with geysers.

 There are usually three factors necessary to create a geyser, and all three exist near volcanoes: high heat, water, and a plumbing system.
-In order to form a geyser, the temperature must be high enough to melt rocks, like the magma under the earth’s surface.
-Magma is essentially the source of heat, and it needs to be fairly close to the surface.
+In order to form a geyser, the temperature must be high enough to melt rocks, like the magma under the Earth’s surface.
+Magma is essentially a source of heat, and it needs to be fairly close to the surface.

 Students may find it strange that geysers have to have a plumbing system, but the lesson explains what this actually means.
 The plumbing system in a house carries water through a network of pipes in kitchens and bathrooms.
 A plumbing system for a geyser is fairly similar.
 Instead of pipes, water for a geyser passes through a network of fractures (cracks the earth’s surface due to stress), fissures, spaces, and sometimes cavities or holes.